awsdocs/aws-control-tower-guide/doc_source/known-issues-decommissioning.md

   + `aws-controltower-s3-access-logs-{accountId}-{region}` \(used for the logging access bucket\)\.

    You must either rename or remove these buckets, or use a different account for the logging account\.
-+ Setup fails if the master account has the existing log group, `aws-controltower/CloudTrailLogs`, in CloudWatch Logs\.
++ Setup fails if the management account has the existing log group, `aws-controltower/CloudTrailLogs`, in CloudWatch Logs\.
 You must either rename or remove the log group\.

 **Note**
 You cannot set up a new landing zone in an organization with top\-level OUs named either **Core** or **Custom**\.
 You must rename or remove these OUs to set up a landing zone again\.